 Consumers First Initiative and the advertisements

 Created out of concern for the consumers and their rights, Consumers First Initiative aims to unveil the dual stance of companies that are self-proclaimed woke companies.
-Many companies that claim to be green are aimed towards protecting resources and minimizing waste and carbon emission.
+Many companies that claim to be green are aimed at protecting resources and minimizing waste and carbon emissions.

 The group has highlighted many aspects of this BlackRock China partnership where BlackRock chairman of the company sends a strongly-worded letter to American companies, urging them to become climate aware while letting Beijing’s agenda slide.
 The group has spent millions on print and digital advertisements to call out the investment company on its murky stance on climate matters.